 Gain specialised knowledge for teaching young children, with an Undergraduate Certificate in Early Childhood Education from Victoria University.

-This course gives you a recognised qualification within six months – letting you upskill quickly, and providing a fast track towards a new career.
+This early childhood teaching course gives you a recognised qualification within six months – letting you upskill quickly, and providing a fast track towards a new career.

 Covering essential aspects of early-childhood education – such as learning theory and national frameworks – the certificate provides professional-development opportunities, and a stepping stone to a bachelor qualification.

-By the end of your study, you will understand:
+By the end of the Undergraduate Certificate in Early Childhood Education course, you will understand:

 - learning concepts

 - education practices, settings and social influences